sufyan20/interviews-challenges/Test-Engineer.md

 # Software Test Engineer

 <strong>TL;DR,</strong> This challenge expects you to write some e2e tests to accomplish required functionality.
-You can use any language, assertion framework, etc. We prefer Selenium running on Chrome.
+You can use any JavaScript testing framework, with any assertation and coverage you like while we prefer Jest or Cypress.

 The challenge has two parts:
 - Testing UI at [Automation Practice](http://automationpractice.com/)
 - Testing rest API on [Fake Rest API](https://fakerestapi.azurewebsites.net/)